Capri, Italy Guide

 Day Trips

-1 hour by ferry and bus from Capri Explore the ancient ruins of Pompeii, a city frozen in time by the eruption of Mount Vesuvius in 79 AD.
-Walk through the well-preserved streets, houses, and public buildings to get a glimpse of daily life in ancient Rome.
+45-60 minutes by ferry Step back in time at the ancient Roman city of Pompeii, perfectly preserved by the eruption of Mount Vesuvius in 79 AD.
+Explore the ruins of houses, shops, and public buildings, and get a glimpse into daily life in ancient Rome.
+This is a truly unforgettable experience.

 Travel Time